Did you know that if you count ALL the Russian pronouns together…

 You just use the same possessive pronoun, that you use for the personal pronoun in the accusative and the genitive case.

-And what about the other possessive pronouns in the genitive, dative, instrumental, and prepositional case?
+And what about the other Russian possessive pronouns in the genitive, dative, instrumental, and prepositional cases?

 They’re also EXACTLY the same.

-I don’t mean this in the ‘life wisdom’ sense, that says that making mistakes is the way to success.
+I don’t mean this in the ‘life wisdom’ sense, that says that making mistakes is one of the best ways to succeed.

 I mean it in the literal sense of the words.